List of Supergirl characters: Lillian Luthor

-Lillian Luthor (portrayed by Brenda Strong; seasons 2-6) is the leader of Project Cadmus, Lex Luthor's mother, and Lena Luthor's step-mother, and is the primary antagonist of season two's arc.
+Lillian Luthor (Brenda Strong; seasons 2–6) is the leader of Project Cadmus, Lex Luthor's mother, and Lena Luthor's step-mother, and is the primary antagonist of season two's arc.
 She and her team were the ones responsible for turning John Corben and Hank Henshaw into Metallo and Cyborg Superman respectively.
 After Metallo had an encounter with Supergirl and Superman, Project Cadmus eventually reveals that it has gone rogue, and is waging war against all alien life on Earth.
 Lillian is arrested after a failed attempt to wipe out all aliens in National City with a Kryptonian bioweapon but is later freed by Metallo.
 Lillian is estranged from Lena since her husband favors her over their son, and blamed Lena's mother for the deterioration of her relationship with Lionel.
 During the Daxamite invasion, she briefly allies with Kara to rescue Mon-El and Lena from Rhea, and helps Lena and Winn prepare a weapon that will disperse lead in Earth's atmosphere to drive away the Daxamites.
 In season three episode, "For Good", Lillian later targets Morgan Edge after he poisoned Lena which leads to both of them being defeated by Supergirl and Jimmy Olsen and arrested by the authorities.

 In season four, Lena has her mother placed on work release when it came to developing the antidote for the Harun-El.
 Lillian and Lena are later invited to the White House by Lex to watch the Claymore satellite destroy Argo.

 In season five where the aftermath of the Crisis has created Earth-Prime, Lena finds that her mother is now the head of the Luthor Foundation.
 Lex later talks to Lillian about his plans involving Leviathan.
 After swiping the bottle containing Rama Khan, Tezumak, and Sela from a weakened Brainiac 5, Lex meets up with Lilian and gives her the bottle so that they can begin his next plot.

 In season six, Lillian copied the abilities of the Leviathan operatives into Lex and claimed that his plan won't work.
 She and Otis later ambushed Alex and Dreamer during Lex's broadcast and fled when the satellites were destroyed.
 Lillian visited Lex in prison and gave him her "I told you so" comment.
 Lena then appears and uses Myriad to erase their memories of Supergirl's identity.
 During the final battle against Lex and Nyxly, Lillian is fatally wounded by Nyxly.
 Before dying in Lena's care, Lillian admitted that she knew about Lena's mother.